 1. A month surfing in Portugal

-It’s so close to home, i’ve heard it’s insanely beautiful and you can drive up to Liverpool and get your van on the ferry to either Belfast or Dublin.
+It’s so close to home (if you’re based in the UK like I am), I’ve heard it’s insanely beautiful and you can drive up to Liverpool and get your van on the ferry to either Belfast or Dublin.

 I’d love to get the ferry over to Dublin and drive south along the coast.